0xPolygon/polygon-docs/docs/tools/oracles/pyth.md

 ## Using Pyth network

-The Pyth Network introduced an innovative low-latency [pull oracle design](https://docs.pyth.network/documentation/pythnet-price-feeds/on-demand), where users are empowered to “pull” price updates on-chain when needed, enabling everyone in that blockchain environment to access that data point.
+The Pyth network introduces an innovative low-latency [pull oracle design](https://docs.pyth.network/documentation/pythnet-price-feeds/on-demand), where users can pull price updates on-chain when needed, enabling everyone in that blockchain environment to access that data point.

 Developers on Polygon have permissionless access to any of Pyth’s 350+ price feeds for equities, ETFs, commodities, foreign exchange pairs, and cryptocurrencies.

 Here is a working example of a contract that fetches the latest price of MATIC/USD on the Polygon mainnet.
-You have to pass [Pyth's contract address](https://docs.pyth.network/price-feeds/contract-addresses/evm) of Polygon mainnet/mumbai and the desired [price feed](https://pyth.network/developers/price-feed-ids) id](https://pyth.network/developers/price-feed-ids) to fetch the latest price
+You have to pass [Pyth's contract address](https://docs.pyth.network/price-feeds/contract-addresses/evm) for Polygon mainnet/mumbai and the desired [price feed](https://pyth.network/developers/price-feed-ids) id](https://pyth.network/developers/price-feed-ids) to fetch the latest price.

 ```solidity
 // SPDX-License-Identifier: UNLICENSED